justinrcrow/justinrcrow.github.io/index.md

 - Implemented secure, scalable APIs using Kotlin, Http4K, OpenApi and KeyCloak
 - Built a React/TypeScript frontend, using both GraphQL to talk to a legacy Ruby On Rails backend, and a REST API to the Kotlin microservice
 - Championed high code quality through TDD and comprehensive CI/CD pipelines
+- Thorough local testing of all external interfaces using TestContainers
 - Mentored more junior members of the team in best practises
 - Broke out parts of a legacy Ruby On Rails monolith into Kotlin microservices
-- Technologies: Kotlin, React, AWS, Docker, GitHub Actions
+- Technologies: Kotlin, React, broad range of AWS services, Docker, GitHub Actions

 ### Senior Software Engineer (Contract)
 **Kaluza** | Apr 2021 - Apr 2022
 - Architected and developed payment management system for billing platform, written in Node.js and deployed on AWS infrastructure
 - Implemented automated testing and continuous deployment workflows
+- Thorough local testing of all external interfaces using TestContainers
-- Technologies: Node.js, React, AWS, Docker, GitHub Actions
+- Technologies: Node.js, React, Postgres, SQS, S3, Docker, GitHub Actions, TestContainers

 ### Lead Developer & Co-Founder (Permanent)
 **Nivo Solutions Ltd** | Nov 2017 - Apr 2021